 Michelle added: “As a partnership, we felt when we finished the project that it is something that is relevant all the time, where it would be used and shared continuously.”

-Many of the partners are already seeing the project’s impact.
+Many of the partners were seeing the project’s impact.

 Austrian partner, the BEST Institute, stated: “The INSERT project has seen many groups, and those working with migrants, develop new skills and more importantly confidence.
 They’re sharing their knowledge, not only with professionals, but directly with migrants.”